It seems simple, but there are ramifications.

 This discussion is about an orderly, planned transition from one account to another, and assumes you have access to both.

-Unfortunately, one common reason for changing your email address is because you’ve lost your old one and can’t get it back.
+Unfortunately, one common reason for changing your email address is that you’ve lost your old one and can’t get it back.

 When that happens, there’s little to be done.
 The best you can do is to set up your new account, tell all of your contacts (the ones you can remember, anyway), try to change your contact email address at your various online services, and move on with your life.